 - All asparagus is white until it reaches the top of the soil and photosynthesis turns it green.
 White asparagus is much more expensive because the process of digging it up is labor intensive.

 - Purple asparagus turns a deep green when cooked.

 - Asparagus is part of the lily family.

 - Asparagus was once a prized food with both medicinal and aphrodisiac qualities.

-- Glass Mixing Bowls – Make sure you read Michigan Asparagus before making this recipe and whatever you do, don’t use metal!
+Glass Mixing Bowls – Make sure you read about what bowl to use before making this recipe and whatever you do, don’t use metal!

 - 2 bunches Michigan asparagus trimmed and cut into 1 1/2 inch pieces

 - 8 ounces sliced water chestnuts cut in half

 - Fill a large Dutch oven or pot 1/2 with water, bring to a boil.